 People Hate Jargon

 Most people have a pet hate for big, pompous words and heaps of jargon.
 Go for everyday English and lose the jargon and technical speak.
-If you wouldn’t hear the words being used in everyday conversation on the bus, don’t use it in your writing (but use some discretion over the four letter words).
+If you wouldn’t hear the words being used in everyday conversation on the bus, don’t use it in your writing (but use some discretion over the

 When in doubt, try reading the words out loud.
 If you stumble over the words or find the words all run together, then take a red pen to the sentence.

-While we are on things that make you stumble, leaping from idea to idea with no apparent logic like a two year old on a “Why” kick, is not the way to win clients.
+While we are on things that make you stumble, leaping from idea to idea with no apparent logic like a

 Start with your big idea (just so people know they are in the right place), and then build your thoughts piece by piece to a nice logical conclusion.